Aiven-Labs/presentations/2021-03-22-Python-Web-Conference/README.md

 ## Talk Structure

-* What is Kafka - Working with the pizzeria analogy
+* What is Kafka - Working with the pizzeria analogy - can be done with a generic analogy
   * What is an event?
     * Receiving an Order on the phone
     * New material arrives